Masmiseim36/nxpSDK/boards/evkbmimxrt1170/emwin_examples/emwin_gui_demo/cm7/readme.md

 ==============
 1. Connect the LCD panel to J48.

+Select the panel
+The project uses RK055MHD091A0-CTG panel by default, to use other panels:

+If Kconfig is used, select the panel in Kconfig "Panel Selection".

+If package is used, modify the mcux_config.h: change DEMO_PANEL to 0 to use RK055AHD091-CTG. change DEMO_PANEL to 1 to use RK055IQH091-CTG.
+change DEMO_PANEL to 2 to use RK055MHD091A0-CTG(default).
+change DEMO_PANEL to 3 to use RaspberryPi panel.

 Prepare the Demo
 ================
 1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.